tronovav/geoip2-update/README.md

 REQUIREMENTS
 ------------

-The minimum requirement by this library that your Web server supports PHP >= 5.3.0 with curl and zlib libraries.
+The minimum requirement by this library that your Web server supports PHP >= 5.3.0 with curl library.

 INSTALLATION
 ------------